-Development proposals for new community facilities, which provide for the health and wellbeing, social, educational, spiritual, recreational, leisure and cultural needs of the community, should be co-located where possible, providing mixed uses and a range of services in one sustainable and accessible location.
+Development proposals for new community facilities - including developments within the new local centres at Warton and Whitehills identified on the Policies Map - which provide for the health and wellbeing, social, educational, spiritual, recreational, leisure and cultural needs of the community, should be co-located where possible, providing mixed uses and a range of services in one sustainable and accessible location.

-Where new facilities are required independent of new development, co-location should be considered in the most accessible community buildings available, i.e. using a village hall or a public house as a venue for a post office, or a healthcare facility several days a week.
+Where new facilities are required independent of new development, co-location should be considered in the most accessible community buildings available, i.e. using a hall or a public house as a venue for a post office, or a healthcare facility several days a week.